freakingjohnson/unlicensed/README.md

 # Builders Independant

-The purpose of this application is to allow independant skilled laborers to connect with people seeking their services.
+The purpose of this application is to allow independant skilled laborers to connect with unskilled people who are seeking skilled services.

 ## Getting Started